 Prepare Prelims for speed and Mains for depth, give Mains the larger and earlier share of your time, and confirm the exact pattern and merit calculation in the official notification before you plan.

-If you want both stages structured in one place, the IBPS PO bundle and the SBI PO bundle cover the Prelims and Mains preparation together, and the stage-wise IBPS PO Prelims and IBPS PO Mains courses map to each stage.
+If you want both stages structured in one place, the IBPS PO bundle and the SBI PO bundle cover the Prelims and Mains preparation together.
 You can see the full banking line-up on the IBPS category page.
-Confirm the current pattern at ibps.in before you commit your calendar.
+Pick the bundle that matches your target exam, then set your weekly hours to 70:30 and let your mock results correct the ratio from there.